Brown: Some things I learned from Narcan class

 2) A Narcan class is surprisingly short.

 3) Naloxone is the number one drug most administered by the Huntington Community First Aid Squad in Huntington Station, where Saturday’s class was held.
-The squad last year responded to 61,000 calls — the second largest number in Suffolk County.
+The squad last year responded to 6,100 calls.

 4) The newest naloxone dose kits are one-piece units which, unlike older ones, require zero assembly.
 They’re roughly the size of Ring Pops.

-Note: Correction: A previous version of this column misstated the number of calls the Community First Aid Squad in Huntington Station responded to last year.
-The squad responded to 6,100 calls.